congatudo/Congatudo/README.md

 [Deprecated] A way to get the area and time sensor provide by Congatudo available on home asistant [Link](https://congatudo.cloud/pages/misc/get-area-and-time-in-ha-from-congatudo.html)

 ## FAQ
-1. I have Congatudo up and running but any robot is found
+1. I have Congatudo up and running but no robot is found
 ```
 Check if hosts file in the robot is already edited.
 Ping to a one of the cecotec cloud server instances to check if it reaches the conga ip, i.e.: